-This brief paper provides basic guidelines for the privileged occasion that our Lord Jesus Christ instituted for the Church.
-The purpose of this paper is to simply be a guide as God’s people experience the joy of participation in this wonderful occasion.
+Here is a basic guideline for the privileged occasion that our Lord Jesus Christ instituted for the Church.
+The purpose is to simply guide us as God’s people to experience the joy of participation in this wonderful occasion.

 At Hills Bible Church we usually meet around the Lord’s Table the first Sunday of every month.
 It is a time in which believers remember (1 Cor.
 11:24-25) and proclaim (1 Cor.
 11:26) the Lord Jesus Christ’s death and sacrifice.